AmineYagoub/murshiduk/README.md

 * contact me page - done
 * install minio - done
 *
-* SEO for all pages
+* Set home page images and settings for CV section - done
-* Set home page images and settings for CV section
+* SEO for all pages - done
-* RWD and PWA
+* RWD and PWA - done
-* deploy to production
+* deploy to production -- in progress